 * I don’t buy many books these days as I tend to get everything from the library.
 However, when we paired down our book collection, most were sold to our local Half Price Books.

-Donate to the Lions Recycle for Sight program.
-I have also seen drop off boxes for old eyewear at local eyewear stores.
+Donate these to Lions Club International.
+I have also seen drop off boxes for old eyewear at local eyewear stores (including inside Walmart).